-- Benazir Bhetto is elected president of Pakistan.
+- Benazir Bhetto is elected first woman president of Pakistan.

 This year at City View Cemetery, Al Jones takes several photographs of the traditional Memorial Day ceremony.
 On the platform, the dignitaries and some of the many veterans in attendance appear to be bowing their heads, perhaps for prayer.

 City View Cemetery, adjacent to the west of Pioneer Cemetery, was founded in 1893.
 To honor past military sacrifice and veterans, there are memorials honoring service in the Civil and Spanish-American War, members of the American Legion Post #9, World War II, Korea and Vietnam.
 Each Memorial Day it has been the custom to hold a special remembrance program by area veterans, dignitaries, and a fly-over by the Oregon Air National Guard.
 Four times a year, an avenue of flags is displayed honoring the veterans of our armed forces.
 Each Christmas is commemorated by a large noble fir Christmas tree that holds special ornaments with dedicated nametags to remember loved ones.

 Al Jones, a former sports reporter for the Statesman Journal, was a familiar figure in Salem for many years as he attended public events and ceremonies, always with his camera ready to take pictures.
 He is credited with saving a number of historic Salem photographs that were about to be thrown away and adding them to his large collection.
 Kept for many years in the basement of his Church Street home, he has donated this collection to Marion County Historical Society.
 It is hoped that these photographs will be archived and made available for future historical research.